CNugteren/midisurf/README.md

     m68k-atari-mint-gcc src/*.c -o midisurf.prg -lgem

+That however results in a relatively large binary (~160KB), so alternatively with [mfro0's libcmini](https://github.com/mfro0/libcmini) (v0.491 has bugs so use the master branch or a newer version when released) you can obtain a binary of around 35KB:

+    m68k-atari-mint-gcc -nostdlib $LIBCMINI/startup.o src/*.c -o midisurf.prg -s -L$LIBCMINI -lcmini -lgcc -lgem

 When running it on the Atari ST or an emulator, make sure you run it as a GEM application rather than TOS (otherwise the mouse won't show).

-Alternatively, for development and debugging purpose (to some extent), it can be compiled on a UNIX system by setting the `UNIX` define.
+Alternatively, for development and debugging purpose (to some extent), it can be compiled and run (but without graphics, audio or gameplay) on a UNIX system by setting the `UNIX` define.
 For convenience, this can be done with CMake, e.g.:

     mkdir build && cd build
     cmake ..
     make
     ./midisurf

 Running Midisurf on an emulator